Tatsuru-Kikuchi/OG-JPN/README.md

 ## Using/contributing to OG-JPN

 There is only one method available for installing and running OG-JPN on your computer locally.
 The method is to fork and clone the most recent version of OG-JPN from its GitHub repository and create the conda environment for the `ogjpn` package.
-We detail both of these methods below.
+We detail this method below.

 ### Installing and Running OG-JPN from GitHub repository